BCOE&M 2.1.9: Upgrade Instructions

 - After uploading the files, navigate to your site’s web address.

-- You will automatically be redirected to the update screen.
+- You may be automatically redirected to the update function.
+Some versions do not require a user-initiated update.

 - Only users with top-level administrative access can initiate the upgrade process, so you may need to log in.